tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/supported-chart-types.md

-    "types": ["BarPercentChart", …], // Array of Strings; Pass in 1-3 chart names "unit": "棟", // String || null; Unit of the data points "categories": [], // Array of Strings || null; Required for 3D and percentage data "map_filter": ["key", ["filter1", "filter2"]] // Array || null; See 1st info box below for details },
+    "types": ["BarPercentChart", …], // Array of Strings; Pass in 1-3 chart names "unit": "棟", // String || null; Unit of the data points "categories": [], // Array of Strings || null; Required for 3D and percentage data },
 ```

-> **i01**
-> The map filter parameter holds a configuration array that enables the chart to filter the map attached to the component.
-This [later article](/front-end/map-filtering) will dive deeper into how the mechanism works.
->
-> It is recommended to finish reading about chart types and map types before proceeding to that article.

 ## Chart Types